LinYouJ/VolControl/README.md

+# Application
-# Using gesture to control computer volume
+## Using gesture to control computer volume